Florida Legislative Investigation Committee: Assault on homosexuals

 Johns Committee uniformed investigators to come on campus and to make tape recordings of interrogation sessions with faculty and students.
 Many faculty were too afraid of exposure to resist the violation of their civil liberties:

-The American Association of University Professors informed professors of their rights, but those who had something to fear were too afraid to ask for an arrest warrant or subpoena.
-Either of these would mean that their private lives could be played out for the public to read about in the newspaper.

 The Johns Committee also investigated faculty at the University of South Florida, a newer university the Pork Choppers looked on with disfavor.

 Attack on academic freedom

-Not content with rooting out homosexuals, the Johns Committee's investigators also interfered with academic freedom on state college campuses:
+The Johns Committee's investigators also interfered with academic freedom on state college campuses:

 Once in Tampa [at the University of South Florida], the committee singled out faculty for allegedly picking up on male students, scheduling speeches by "known communist sympathizers," teaching evolution as fact and assigning "obscene" books of "intellectual garbage" like the classic Catcher in the Rye. …Many deans objected to the committee's activities, and local editorials blasted the report as "a disgrace" and "a shameful document."
 USF suspended Sheldon N. Grebstein, assistant professor of English, after the Committee denounced him for handing out "indecent" reprints of literary criticism aimed at Beat writers.